BIO 100 Concepts of Biology 4 SH

 BIO 330 Systematic Biology 3 SH

 This course will cover the science behind our understanding of the tree-of-life.
 A focus will be the taxonomic revolution that is sweeping biology and its relationship to conceptual advances in data analysis and advances in DNA technologies.
 Topics covered will include the nature of species, how relationships between species are estimated based on both morphological and molecular data, what these data reveal about evolutionary relationship, and how the resulting classifications are used as tools in the present biodiversity crisis.
 Examples will be taken from all kingdoms of life to illustrate the principles discussed (3 hours lecture).
-Prerequisite: BIO 103, BIO 104 and BIO 200.
+Prerequisite: BIO 104 with a minimum grade of “C-” or better.

 BIO 360 Scientific Communication 2 SH